AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Once you’ve gotten preapproved for a car loan, you can either put a down payment on the car you want directly or trade in your current vehicle.

 • Down payment: A down payment is an amount of cash you’ll pay to your seller to cover part of the car’s cost.
 Lenders prefer down payments because it means less chance of defaulting on loans and, if you do default, more chance of recouping their losses.
 If you have the cash, we recommend making a down payment for lower monthly payments and total interest paid.
 Down payments are typically 20 percent of the total value of new cars or 10 percent of the total value of used cars.
-If you put down less than 20 percent on a new car, you might be “upside down” on your loan eventually, meaning you’ll owe more than the car’s value.
+If you put down less than 20 percent on a new car, you may be “upside down” on your loan, meaning you’ll owe more than what the car is worth.

-• Trade-in: Another option is to trade in your existing car to the seller in return for an amount of money that can go toward the purchase price of your new car.
+• Trade-in: You can also trade in your existing car to the seller in return for an amount of money that can go toward the purchase price of your new car.
 If you have a valuable vehicle, you can exchange it with your car dealer toward the price of your new car.
 But how do you find the value of your car before you take it to the dealer for a trade-in?
 We recommend you use a free tool from Kelley Blue Book (KBB), one of the most trusted names in the auto industry, which has determined the value of vehicles since 1926.
 On KBB’s website, you’ll input this information about your vehicle:

 • Make